Back to Blog

 The IRS offshore disclosure program offers a way for individuals to come forward and disclose any income generated overseas.

-If you are a US citizen or resident of Portugal, you must inform your Portuguese bank that you are a US taxpayer.
+If you're a US citizen or resident of Portugal, you must inform your Portuguese bank that you're a US taxpayer.
 Your bank may then ask you to provide additional information and documentation, such as your US tax identification number (TIN) or social security number (SSN).

-A FATCA bank account is a foreign bank account that is subject to FATCA rules.
-If you are a US taxpayer with a foreign bank account in Portugal, your account may be subject to FATCA rules.
+A FATCA bank account is a foreign bank account that's subject to FATCA rules.
+If you're a US taxpayer with a foreign bank account in Portugal, your account may be subject to FATCA rules.
 This means that your bank may be required to report your account information to the IRS.

-If you are a US citizen or resident who owns real estate in Portugal, you may be subject to FATCA reporting requirements.
-This means that your Portuguese bank or financial institution may be required to report information about your real estate holdings to the US government.
-You may also be required to register this information on your US tax returns.
+If you're a US citizen or resident who owns real estate in Portugal, you may be subject to FATCA reporting requirements, so your Portuguese bank or financial institution may be required to report information about your real estate holdings to the US government.
+You may also be required to register this information on your US tax return.

 Portuguese NIF and Portuguese Bank Accounts